 Corriente entered into an option agreement dated October 15, 1999 ("JV1"), as amended, with two subsidiaries of BHP Billiton, pursuant to which Corriente was granted the option to acquire a 70% interest in certain mineral exploration properties covering approximately 880 square kms in the Rio Zamora area on which BHP Billiton had conducted a five-year grassroots exploration program, during the course of which it had discovered a number of porphyry copper deposit clusters.
-The JV1 agreement currently includes 16 concessions covering a total of 57,660 hectares.
-The company has completed the required work program, expended the required exploration funds and issued to BHP Billiton all the securities required under the terms of this agreement.
+The JV1 agreement included 16 concessions covering a total of 57,660 hectares.
+The company completed the required work program, expended the required exploration funds and issued to BHP Billiton all of the securities required under the terms of this agreement.
 Corriente subsequently entered into a further agreement dated April 6, 2000 ("JV2"), as amended, with two subsidiaries of BHP Billiton, pursuant to which Corriente was granted the option to acquire a 70% interest in certain mineral exploration properties in the southern part of the Corriente Copper Belt, known as the Mirador property, representing the balance of the copper targets identified by BHP Billiton in the course of its exploration program in the Rio Zamora area.
 On signing of the option agreement, the Mirador property consisted of eight exploration concessions covering a total area of 22,880 hectares.
-Corriente has completed the required work program, expended the required exploration funds, and issued the securities required to be issued under the terms of this agreement.

-Corriente was the operator of the properties covered by both agreements during the option period.
+Corriente was the operator of the properties covered by both joint venture agreements during the related option periods.
 For 2000 to 2002, Corriente engaged Lowell Mineral Exploration Limitada Chile ("Lowell") to manage the exploration and development activities on the optioned properties.
-As compensation for the management services rendered by Lowell to Corriente in connection with the optioned properties, Corriente granted to Lowell the right to obtain a 10% royalty interest in Corriente's properties covered by the two BHP Billiton joint ventures.
-In December 2003, Corriente granted Lowell an option to acquire a 100% interest in the Warintza project, Ecuador.
+As compensation for the management services rendered by Lowell to Corriente in connection with the optioned properties, Corriente granted to Lowell the right to obtain a 10% royalty interest in Corriente's properties covered by the two BHP Billiton joint venture agreements.
+In December 2003, Corriente granted Lowell an option to acquire a 100% interest in the Warintza project, located in southeast Ecuador.
 This option was subsequently exercised in June 2003, with Lowell swapping its 10% interest in all of Corriente's concessions in Ecuador (including Mirador, Mirador Norte, Panantza and San Carlos) in exchange for a 100% interest in the Warintza project.
 The Warintza project included four concessions totaling 20,000 hectares.